ROOT-Sim/core/docs/CONTRIBUTING.md

 ### Change Log

 The `ChangeLog` file in the master folder is an important living document which should be updated any time that a new feature is added, or something is changed in the code.
 Therefore, before committing to any branch, take some time to understand whether you should put some note on what you are doing in that file.
-This simplifies a lot the release of a new version, as this reduces the time required to navigate back the git log.
+This simplifies a lot the release of a new version, as this reduces the time required to navigate back the git logger.

 Changes in the `ChangeLog` file should go in the `[Unreleased]` section which is at the top of the file.
 This also helps users at understanding what changes are expected to come in the next releases.